 The first step to getting control of your finances is to understand them.
 You may have an idea of how much you’ve saved and who you owe money to, but to get the full picture you need to dig a little deeper.

 Here is how to get started in four easy steps.

 An asset is something of value that can be converted into cash (including cash).
-A liability is a debt or obligation that you’re servicing (child support or a student loan are examples).
+A liability is a debt or obligation that you’re servicing (car repayments, child support or a student loan are examples).